 Advantages of wrought iron pipes:

-- It has excellent weld ability.
+- Wrought iron pipes have excellent weld ability.

-- It can be easily forged.
+- They can be easily forged.

-- It has high compressive strength.
+- It has high tensile strength & high compressive strength.

 Disadvantages of wrought iron pipes:

-- It cannot be hardened by heating.
+- They cannot be hardened by heating.

 - It cannot take a load suddenly.